thisisyusub/Roadmaps/Design Patterns/Creational Patterns/README.md

 ### Resource for creational patterns by [Kamran Ahmed](https://github.com/kamranahmedse/design-patterns-for-humans#creational-design-patterns)

 # 1. Singleton
+**Singleton** is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

 **Reading Resources**
 - [Flutter Design Patterns: 1 — Singleton by Mangirdas Kazlauskas](https://medium.com/flutter-community/flutter-design-patterns-1-singleton-437f04e923ce)